 My own experience choosing a color

-Here’s a better idea.
-Paint a large square on the wall.
+Paint a large square on the wall…preferably a white wall.
 Put your hands up next to your eyes (like horse blinders).
-Now look at the color without seeing the old color with it.
-You will get a truer sense of how the color will look.
-But remember, if you have a bold color near it, it can absorb some of that color so keep that in mind.
+Now you can look at the new color without seeing the old color with it.
+This will give you a truer sense of how the color will look in your room.

 For more “not to do’s” check out my post Decorating 911-Top 10 Decorating Mistakes everyone Makes